1sonal/StripeBDD/README.md

-•	API-BDD-STRIPE-TAF  makes it easier to write high quality automated tests, with powerful reporting.<br>
+•	API-BDD-STRIPE-TAF  makes it easier to write high quality API automation tests, with powerful reporting.<br>
 •	Tests are written in BDD Gherkin format and it is represented as a living documentation in the test report.<br>
 •	Application under test: https://44.197.194.76:8080<br>
 -----------